Facilecomm/shippingbo-api-doc/docs/Good Practices/Order source/Order Management/join-invoice.md

 request = Net::HTTP::Post.new(url)
 request["Content-Type"] = 'application/json'
-request["X-API-TOKEN"] = ''
+request["X-API-VERSION"] = '1'
+request["Authorization"] = 'Bearer token'
-request["X-API-USER"] = ''
+request["X-API-APP-ID"] = ''
 request.body = "{\n  \"order_id\": 1,\n  \"uploaded_file_id\": 1,\n  \"language\": \"fr\",\n  \"type\": \"OrderDocument::ExternalInvoice\"\n}"

 response = http.request(request)
 puts response.read_body
 ```

-The document is now available in the Documents tab of the order, and according to your configuration the invoice can be send in a email and/or print with the shipping label
+The document is now available in the Documents tab of the order, and according to your configuration the invoice can be sent by email and/or printed with the shipping label.

 <!-- theme: success -->